 Gain experience through volunteering

 Volunteering gives you the chance to do things you haven’t done before, or recently.
 It’s also a great way to gain experience if you’ve been out of work for a while or are leaving education, boosting your chances of gaining paid work.
 It demonstrates to employers that you’re motivated, capable and able to develop yourself while unemployed.
-You can volunteer right now – find out how to help in your local area.
+You can volunteer right now – find out how to help in your local area (external website).

 Update your CV

 You’ve updated your skill-set and gained work experience; the next step is to get it down on paper or screen!
 It’s easy to wait until the last minute to update your CV (right before the application deadline), but now’s the time to get your CV in check.
-The National Careers Service has some great CV advice.
+The National Careers Service (external website) has some great CV advice.